National-Digital-Twin/VISTA/RUNNING_CODE_DEV_TOOLS.md

 The current quality gate is set to the Sonarqube default which is the "clean code as you go" approach more information about it can be found [here](https://docs.sonarsource.com/sonarqube-community-build/core-concepts/clean-as-you-code/introduction/).

-:warning: Please be aware that with this approach the scan will pass if your new code itself does not introduce issue.
+:warning: Please be aware that with this approach the scan will pass if your new code itself does not introduce issues.
 For the purpose of the project a code coverage and quality of 80% is to be followed.